adobe/aepsdk-react-native/README.md

 ```
 ## Initializing

 Initializing the SDK should be done in native code inside your `AppDelegate` (iOS) and `MainApplication` (Android).
-The following code snippets demonstrate how to `import` and `register` the Mobile Core, Services, Signal, Lifecycle, Edge Network, EdgeIdentity and EdgeConsent extensions.
+The following code snippets demonstrate how to `import` and `register` the Mobile Core, Signal, Lifecycle, Edge Network, EdgeIdentity and EdgeConsent extensions.
 For documentation on how to initialize each extension can be found in ./packages/{extension}/README.md

 ###### **iOS**
 ```objective-c